 Surf fishing is one of the most unique and exciting ways to catch saltwater fish, but it also involves having the right gear.
-Just like any other type of fishing, you’ll need to have specialized gear, tackle and surf fishing equipment if you really want to maximize your success.
+Just like any other type of fishing, you’ll need specialized gear, tacalcuckle, and surf fishing equipment if you want to maximize your success.

-If you’re ready to get started catching fish from your favorite beach, we’ve put together this handy surf fishing gear list guide to help you prepare.
+If you’re ready to catch fish from your favorite beach, we’ve put together this handy surf fishing gear list guide to help you prepare.

 Surf Fishing Gear Essentials To Get You Started

 When it comes to the kind of surf fishing rod and reel you’re going to need, bigger is better.
 Both rods and reels used for saltwater fishing on the beach are going to be larger and longer.

 Most surf fishers tend to prefer spinning reels as opposed to conventional reels.
 This is mostly because spinning reels are better suited for packing on huge amounts of fishing lines without getting tangled.
 Surf fishing requires you to make tremendously long casts, and it’s also likely that you’ll have a big fish that will pull off hundreds of feet of line from your reel.

 Some anglers might opt for conventional reels if they want even more distance in their casts.
 This is common among shark anglers who usually need to get their bait out well past the breaking waves.

 Surf rods are typically much longer than your average freshwater fishing pole.
 Fiberglass rods will be heavier but offer more pulling power and flexibility, while graphite blanks are often lighter and more sensitive.

 Most surf fishing rods are anywhere from 8 to 15 feet long and built using a medium-heavy power blank.
 I’d recommend using an 8′ rod for fishing around the suds close to the water’s edge, but if you’re trying to launch a heavy bait as far as possible, go with a 12′ or 15′ surf rod.